 Our Jackson attorneys are willing and able to take this responsibility and stress off your hands, figuring out how to win your case while you rest and recover.

-If you have been injured because of the wrongful act of another, the lawyers in our Jackson office may be able to file a civil lawsuit on your behalf.
-To find out if you may be owed compensation, please complete our free case review form today.
+If you have been injured by another person’s wrongful actions, the lawyers in our Jackson office may be able to file a civil lawsuit on your behalf.
+To find out if the liable party owes you compensation for your injuries, please complete our free case review form today.

 Personal Injury Lawsuits: The most common types of civil lawsuits in Mississippi are personal injury lawsuits.
 In a personal injury lawsuit, a person who has been injured because of another’s negligence files a lawsuit against a negligent person or corporation.
 For example, if you slip and break your leg on a wet floor in a grocery store, a Jackson civil lawsuit attorney may be able to help you file a personal injury lawsuit against the grocery store to recover compensation for your medical bills, lost wages, and pain and suffering.

 Medical Malpractice Lawsuits: A medical malpractice lawsuit involves allegations that a doctor, nurse, or other healthcare professional caused injuries to a patient by failing to adhere to the accepted standards of the medical profession.
 For example, if a patient goes to a hospital for knee surgery and the surgeon operates on the wrong knee, the patient may be able to sue the doctor for medical malpractice.
 In a medical malpractice civil lawsuit, an injured patient can recover compensation for past and future medical expenses, lost wages, and pain and suffering.